 - Follow the directions on the package insert on how to use the medicine.

-- Use pads instead of tampons.
+- If you are on your period, use pads instead of tampons.
 Do this while you are using the medicine.
 Tampons can absorb the medicine.

-- If the genital area is swollen or painful, sitting in warm water may help.
+- If the genitals are swollen or painful, sitting in cool water may help.
 Or you can try putting a cool, damp cloth on the area.

 - Don't rub to try to relieve itching.

-- Talk to your doctor before you try unproven home treatment methods.
+- Talk to your doctor before you try supplements or home treatment methods.